 Next on our list of naturally green foods, we made this pretty Green Colcannon.
 Colcannon is an Irish dish traditionally made by mashing potatoes with kale or cabbage.
 For this version we used a mix of Swiss chard, mustard greens, turnip greens, and kale.
 For your kid helpers, the fun really is in mashing it all together.
 Many people use this as a side dish for corned beef, but it’s pretty hearty on its own, especially if you are eating meat-free.

-Last but not least I did our own version of a shamrock shake by making this Shamrock Smoothie.
+Last but not least we did our own version of a shamrock shake by making this Shamrock Smoothie.
 It gets its green from steamed rainbow chard, but its true flavor is sweet, thanks to pineapple, banana, and honey.
-I love how light and fluffy this one blends up – and for that reason it’s best to serve it right away.
+We love how light and fluffy this one blends up – and for that reason it’s best to serve it right away.
 Better to drink it up than to have a mischievous leprechaun steal it, right?

 Enjoy your naturally green foods for St. Patrick’s Day!